Outer Space!

 People have cited these strangers as seeming as otherworldly just as much as they appear human, like they've originated from an alternate version of this Earth.

-These bugs have created a belief that they — and us — are the result of previous iterations of the universe (or even a multiverse, among the daring few), drawing from classical religious tales detailing the universe with a lust for perfectionism.
-If these speculations hold merit, then it should be considered whether this iteration is that fabled perfection the Galactic Glory has been seeking or yet another failure to be swept under the rug.
+If these speculations hold merit, then it should be considered whether this iteration is that fabled perfection the Galactic Glory has been seeking or yet another failure to be swept under the rug, considering we still stand.
 Or has the Universe simply grown apathetic toward it all?

 Perhaps we simply don't deserve to know.